infitx-org/typescript-svc-template/README.md

 # typescript-svc-template

-## Configuration
+## Configurationddddd

-Here are the options that can be configured through environment variables.
+Here are the options that can be confiddgured through environment variables.

 | Environment variable | Description | Example values |
 | -------------------- | ----------- | ------ |